hellokathy/6300Spring15Team10Mirror/Project2/D1/UseCaseModel.md

 **Edit/Delete Existing Customer**
 ---------------------------------
 This will allow the manager to edit an existing customer in the database.
-In order to edit a customer
+In order to edit or delete
-there must be at least one customer already in the system.
-If this condition is not met the customers
+a customer there must be at least one customer already in the system.
+If this condition is not met the
-list will show as empty
+customers list will show as empty.
+Once the use case is run, the existing customer must either be deleted from the system or have the old information replaced with the new.
+Also, after running the
+use case, the system will revert to the initial screen.

 **Scenario**
 - Manager opens system and selects "Edit existing customer"